DannyBoyThomas/Unity-Dutil/README.md

 ## Tracking

 Use to store static references to your game objects/components.
-Tracking ensures you dont slow your game down using functions such as; FindObjectsOfType() To track;
+Tracking ensures you dont slow your game down using functions such as; FindObjectsOfType().

+To track;

 ```